zahidoverflow/raidscanner/PROJECT_STRUCTURE.md

 ## Notes

-- Keep `docker-compose.yml` symlink in root for user convenience
+- Keep `docker compose.yml` symlink in root for user convenience
 - All documentation goes in `docs/`
 - All scripts go in `scripts/`
 - Binary files go in `bin/`